 Selection name Description Additional information Not used Functionality is disabled.
-Input does not fetch any values from any
+Input does not fetch any values from any source.

-Selection name Description Additional information source.
 It returns 0.0 (FALSE).
 Input is treated as not configured.
 If the input is required for an operator, leaving it not configured triggers a Logic Block Configuration Error Event.
 Digital input Read the state of a digital input.
 The input mode Digital input gives access to both physical inputs and virtual digital inputs, such as user-defined control word bits.
 Parameter bit Provides a method for fetching a specific bit from a word-type parameter value.
 The LSB has bit number 0.
 Boolean constant Provides a method for setting a boolean value.
 Set an input to constant TRUE or FALSE Event active Provides a method for reading if an event is active.
 Returns TRUE=1.0, if an event is active.
 All events can be selected based on the event number in decimal form or the event name.
 Event group active Provides a method for reading if any event in an event group is active.
 Returns TRUE=1.0, if an event is active.
 All event groups can be selected based on the event group number in hexadecimal form or the event name.

+Selection name Description Additional information Drive Status Reads commonly used status signals.
+Reads commonly used status signals provided by the drive, such as Drive Running, Drive Ready, Running At Reference, Running At Zero Speed, and so on.
 Analog input Reads the value of an analog input terminal, returning a normalized value between 0.0 and 1.0.
 Analog input returns the analog input value scaled between 0.0 and 1.0 and not the value in physical units.
 Using Parameter Value instead retrieves the analog input status.
 Parameter value Provides a method for fetching a parameter value.
 Numeric constant Provides a method for inputting a numeric constant.
 Use 0.0 for FALSE and 1.0 for TRUE if a boolean value is required, or use a Boolean constant input instead.
 State Provides a method for fetching current state or previous state.
-This is useful in state handling, to enable or disable other parts of Logic, prepending on state.
-Value 0, means 'No State' equal state handling not used.
+This is useful in state handling, to enable or disable other parts of Logic, depending on state.
+Value 0 means 'No State', that is, state handling is not used.
 Time in Current State Provides a method for fetching how long a Logic state has been active.
 This is useful for creating timed states.
-Block output Output value from a selected block is passed on as the input value.
+Block output The output value from a selected block is passed on as the input value.
 This makes it possible to link the output of a block to the input of another block.